whiskyechobravo/kerko/README.md

   not needed.
 * Use pure Python dependencies to keep installation and deployment simple.
 Hence the use of Whoosh for search, for example, instead of Elasticsearch or Solr.
-* Use a classic architecture for the front-end.
+* Use a classic fullstack architecture.
 Keep it simple and avoid asset management.
-Some will want to replace the front-end anyway.
+Some will want to replace the templates and stylesheets anyway.

 ## Kerko Recipes